 Because it’s free, WordPress.com does not offer the same features as WordPress.org.
 When choosing a theme, there are limited options with the WordPress.com domain, as there are not many free options in their repository.
 Once your theme is chosen, you are unable to modify any code within it.

 You cannot upload any free, paid, or custom plugins in this domain, making it difficult to extend and expand the functionality of your website.
-If you wish to monetize from your WordPress.com site, you cannot do so by selling ads until you receive 25,000 page views each month.
+If you wish to monetize your WordPress.com site, you cannot do so by selling ads until you receive 25,000 page views each month.
 Once that happens, you have to apply for the Ad Control feature, where a portion of the clicked ad will go to you, with the remainder being kept by WordPress.com and this is partially how WordPress makes money on this platform.